Cat Sleeping Positions When Sick And What They Mean

 If you have several cats, seeing them curled up together is quite sweet.
 Cats raised in the same home frequently create an unshakable relationship.
 They will slumber and groom one another.

-It is not unusual to find two cats sleeping together.
-However, if one cat is awake while the other sleep, this might signal an underlying issue.
-It might imply that the sleeping kitten is requesting the other to keep an eye on them.
+While it’s not unusual to find two cats sleeping together, if one of them is awake while the other is asleep, it could indicate an underlying issue.
+This behaviour may suggest that the sleeping cat is relying on the other for protection.

 Other Signs of Cat Illness